 Note: Documentation of a disability should be current (typically within the last 3-5 years) and provided by an appropriate licensed professional.
 The Kentucky Association on Higher Education and Disability (KY AHEAD) has published information regarding approved assessment instruments.

 Planning for reasonable accommodations is an important step for a smooth transition to college.
 Reasonable accommodations are provided at no expense to the student and are based upon the individual student’s need and documentation.
-Reasonable accommodations will be discussed with the Assistant Director, Cindy Knox at (859) 572-5180, University Center, Room 101.
+Reasonable accommodations will be discussed with the Assistant Director, Cindy Knox at (859) 572-5180, Student Union, Suite 303.

-To continue to receive accommodations, you must contact The Office of Disability Services with your new class schedule each semester.
+To continue to receive accommodations, you must contact The Office of Disability Programs and Services with your new class schedule each semester.

 Steps to Register